Federico77z/aScan/README.md

 2) zlib - https://zlib.net/
 3) bamtools https://github.com/pezmaster31/bamtools

-For your convenience, the bamtools library is included in the aScan package so that you just need to compile it.
+For convenience, the bamtools library source is included in the aScan package, build it as follows.

 # 1.1 COMPILING bamtools

-To compile the bamtools you need the cmake utility installed in your system.
+The cmake utility (https://cmake.org/) is required to compile the bamtools library.

 From the aScan folder type: